ardhynugroho/nginx-nap/docs/source/lab-setup.rst

 This method protects from losing session when network disconnect happen.
 You will need a RDP client installed in your laptop / PC.

-In your deployment, from *Client* node select *ACCESS > xRDP > 1280x800*.
+In your deployment, from *Client* node select **ACCESS > xRDP > 1280x800**.
+A RDP file will be downloaded.

 .. image:: img/xrdp.png

-Then click on downloaded RDP file to open in RDP client.
+Click on downloaded RDP file to open in RDP client.
-Enter credential *ubuntu/ubuntu* to login.
+When prompted, enter credential *ubuntu/ubuntu* to login.

 .. image:: img/xrdp2.png